dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/relationships.md

 You can choose to use one or both types of associations in your model.
 However, if you have a pure many-to-many relationship that is connected by a join table that contains only foreign keys, the EF will use an independent association to manage such many-to-many relationship.

 The following image shows a conceptual model that was created with the Entity Framework Designer.
 The model contains two entities that participate in one-to-many relationship.
-Both entities have navigation properties. **Course** is the depend entity and has the **DepartmentID** foreign key property defined.
+Both entities have navigation properties. **Course** is the dependent entity and has the **DepartmentID** foreign key property defined.

 ![Department and Course tables with navigation properties](~/ef6/media/relationshipefdesigner.png)